bbg-cookbooks/razor/README.md

 ### <a name="requirements-chef"></a> Chef

-Tested on 10.14.4 but newer and older version should work just fine.
+Tested on 10.14.4 and 11.2 but newer and older version should work just fine.
 File an [issue][issues] if this isn't the case.

 ### <a name="requirements-platform"></a> Platform